 Are you going skiing this winter?

-Tim Chapman, Osteopath gives is top tips on how to get the most out of your ski holiday with good preparation and how to avoid the injuries.
+Tim Chapman, Osteopath gives his top tips on how to get the most out of your ski holiday and avoid injury with good preparation.

 For many of us a ski holiday is the perfect way to get away in the winter and do some physical exercise.
 The only problem is, due to the short days and cold nights, most of us have actually cut down on our level of exercise during the winter.